Health Hazards

 Air Pollution

-Although air pollution can be harmful to everyone, it particularly affects people living in polluted areas, those who are exposed to higher levels of air pollution in their day to day lives, and those who are more susceptible to health problems caused by air pollution, widening health inequalities.
+Although air pollution can be harmful to everyone, it particularly affects people living in polluted areas, those who are exposed to higher levels of air pollution in their day-to-day lives, and those who are more susceptible to health problems caused by air pollution, widening health inequalities.

 Key indicator: Fraction of Mortality Attributable to Particulate Air Pollution (new method)